leep3/CS362-001-U2017/projects/leep3/assignment-1/README.md

-This is my assignment-1 Folder.
+This is assignment 1 by Paul Lee.
+It use evosuite to test deque.java is well maden or not.